FilipAndersson245/android-project/README.md

 # android-project
-project for the course Android development at Jönköping University
+Project for the course Android development at Jönköping University